Marcos-Bazbih/Marcos-Bazbih/README.md

 * ### [My linkedin](https://www.linkedin.com/in/marcos-bazbih/)

 <!--
 **Marcos-Bazbih/Marcos-Bazbih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your

-Here are some ideas to get you started:
+Here are some ideas to get started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...